kcelebi/kcelebi/README.md

 Here are a list of ongoing projects that will be updated frequently both on GitHub and on my <a href = "https://kayacelebi17.wixsite.com/website">website</a>.
 I expect the highest volume of updates to come during December 2020-January 2021.

+### Assembly to Machine Code (Translator) ⚙️

+This project involves a program that converts Assembly written in RISC-V to machine code.
+This aspect is more or less finished, the more ambitious task that I've been working is making a data collision detector given the n-stage pipelined CPU.
+The basic function implementations are complete and I am planning on making a Python package to make this code accessible.

 ### Car V2 🚗

 Version 1 of this project involved simulating traffic and collecting the congestion data.
 Version 2 of this project involves translating traffic into a max-flow networking problem, and trying to create an optimal solution by adding a new road.
 Currently, I am using linear programming combined with machine learning to solve this problem.